 - (1) Employees may be required to work additional hours above and beyond the conditioned hours as specified from time to time.
-This is subject to extenuating and unforeseen needs of the Ministry and must be pre-approved by the Chief Executive Officer. - (2) In considering an application for overtime work the Chief Executive Officer must be mindful of; - (a) the health and safety of the employee, - (b) availability of funds, - (c) the reasons for the duties to be performed, - (d) the extenuating and unforeseen circumstances justifying the overtime work. - (3) The Chief Executive Officer's approval on overtime work cannot be delegated. - (4) Payment for overtime hours is only payable to eligible employees under 2A.7.3 or 2A.7.4. - (5) Time off in lieu of cash payment for overtime is available to all employees in all salary bands, subject to these instructions. - (6) Overtime payment OR time off in lieu is only applicable to eligible employees who have worked in excess of the conditioned hours (40 hours per week) and in excess of eight (8) hours on the day overtime work is requested. - (7) Overtime payments OR time off in lieu cannot be claimed for more than four(4) hours overtime per day. - (8) Overtime payments OR time off in lieu cannot be claimed for attendance in virtual meetings after working hours.
-Prior approval of arrangements for flexible hours must be in place before the virtual/meetings after hours and after midnight. - (9) If the eligible employee was on annual leave or casual leave but recalled to resume duty, those hours worked shall be treated as normal work hours for the first eight (8) hours worked. - (10) Time off in lieu must be utilised within forty-five (45) calendar days of accruing such leave. - (11) Conditioned hours are expressed as gross forty (40) hours work week, eight(8) hour workday for all employees. - (12) Claims for overtime hours must be processed within one (1) month of having been worked or be forfeited. - (13) No employee shall be allowed to accrue more than twenty (20) hours of overtime work in any given two (2) week pay period but may be exceeded subject to the exceptional circumstances contained under 2A.7.4(1). - (14) Payment for overtime work shall be calculated as follows - - (a) time and half (1.5 hours pay) per one (1) hour worked during overtime on weekends, and - (b) double time (2 hours pay) per one (1) hour worked overtime on public holidays and weekends. - (c) shift workers who are required to work on public holidays and weekends shall be paid at their normal rates for the first eight (8) hours.
-Hours worked overtime in excess of these eight (8) hours shall be paid at the rates set in (a) and (b) above as applicable.
+This is subject to extenuating and unforeseen needs of the Ministry and must be pre-approved by the Chief Executive Officer. - (2) In considering an application for overtime work the Chief Executive Officer must be mindful of; - a) organizing shift work for employees who need to work on weekends, public holidays, and Christmas vacation in order to minimize overtime claims, - b) the health and safety of the employee, - c) availability of funds, - d) the reasons for the duties to be performed, - e) the extenuating and unforeseen circumstance justifying the overtime work. - (3) The Chief Executive Officer's approval on overtime work cannot be delegated. - (4) Payment for overtime hours is only payable to eligible employees under 2A.7.3 or 2A.7.4. - (5) Time off in lieu of cash payment for overtime is available to all employees in all salary bands, subject to these instructions. - (6) Overtime payment OR time off in lieu is only applicable to eligible employees who have worked in excess of the conditioned hours (40 hours per week) and in excess of eight (8) hours on the day overtime work is requested. - (7) Overtime payments OR time off in lieu cannot be claimed for attendance in virtual meetings after working hours.
+Prior approval of arrangement for flexible hours must be in place before the virtual/meetings after hours and after midnight. - (8) If the eligible employee was on leave, but was recalled to resume duty, those hours worked shall be treated as normal work hours for the first eight (8) hours worked. - (9) Time off in lieu must be utilised within twelve (12) months of accruing such leave.
+Such leave cannot be counted for encashment purposes. - (10) Conditioned hours are expressed as gross forty (40) hours work week, eight (8) hour workday for all employees. - (11) Claims for overtime hours must be processed within one (1) month of having been worked or be forfeited. - (12) No employee shall be allowed to accrue more than forty (40) hours of overtime work in any given month but may be exceeded subject to the Commission's approval after applying the criteria contained under 2A.7.4(3).

-(15) This instruction does not apply to Teachers and other staff as specified by the Ministry of Education.
+- (13) Payment for overtime work shall be calculated as follows - a) time and a half (1.5 hours pay) per one (1) hour worked during overtime on weekdays, and - b) double time (2 hours pay) per one (1) hour worked overtime on public holidays and weekends. - c) shift workers who are required to work on public holidays and weekends shall be paid at their normal rates for the first eight (8) hours.
+Hours worked overtime in excess of these eight (8) hours shall be paid at the rates set in (a) and (b) above as applicable. - (14) This instruction does not apply to Teachers and other staff as specified by the Ministry of Education.